jzhan2543/fall19ml-moviepredictions/README.md

 Our team decided to use a binary classification system, where we chose threshold values for certain columns of the data, and for each movie, we set that column to either a 1 or a 0.
 This allows use of certain algorithms to determine whether or not a movie would be successful.

 For example, for the budget, we added seven new columns as classifiers to cover the possible range.
 So if a movie's budget is less than $5,000,000, then it is considered 'extremelylow' budget and would have a 1 in the column.
 If a movie's budget is great than $150,000,000, then it is considered as 'blockbusterhigh'.
 A similar process was followed for converting the 'title_month' and 'duration' of each movie.
-For the genre, the dataset provided this information as text, so a movie could be Crime | Thriller | Horror.
+For the genre, the dataset provided this information as text, so a movie could be Crime, Thriller, Horror.
 We mapped each genre into a column, and a movie would have a corresponding 1 in that column if its classified under it.

 After looking at our correlation map between different features and each success - (insert link to image, don't actually input it)